(865) 999-5988 Text Us Request a Call or Text

 Skin Cancer Treatment for Seniors

 For patients in their eighties and nineties, the questions around skin cancer treatment are different.
 Surgical wounds heal more slowly.
 General anesthesia carries higher risk.
 Lower-leg lesions in older patients can become chronic, non-healing wounds that linger for months.
 Image-guided superficial radiation therapy is gentle, painless, requires no anesthesia, and leaves no surgical wound to heal.
-For many of our oldest patients, it is the treatment that finally makes sense — a curative option that fits the realities of their other health considerations.
+For many of our oldest patients, it is the treatment that finally makes sense — an option that fits the realities of their other health considerations.

 Recurrent Skin Cancer Treatment

 A non-melanoma skin cancer that has recurred after a prior surgical excision or a previous Mohs procedure is a different clinical situation than a first presentation.
 The local tissue has already been altered.
 Margins are harder to read.
 Re-excision often means a larger procedure with a larger scar.
-Image-guided superficial radiation therapy is well-suited to the recurrent setting — it delivers curative dose directly to the lesion without re-entering the surgical field, and the imaging built into the modern IGSRT workflow helps the team confirm complete response over the course of treatment.
+Image-guided superficial radiation therapy is well-suited to the recurrent setting — it delivers treatment directly to the lesion without re-entering the surgical field, and the imaging built into the modern IGSRT workflow helps the team confirm response over the course of treatment.

 Keloid Prevention After Surgery